CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 msf> resource irchack.rc
 ```

-And MSF will perform exactly like one had type the commands manually.
+And MSF will perform exactly like one had typed the commands manually, one by one.

 ![image](ircautohack.png)